GM to Cadillac Dealers: Invest $200K For EV Sales Or Take A Buyout

 But for those who aren't ready to join the trend, or at least not willing to invest so much money for the required upgrades, GM is reportedly offering $300,000 to over $500,000 for them to drop the Cadillac brand in their dealerships.

-The buyout money isn't official, though, and was given to Automotive News by undisclosed sources.
-The publication said that Cadillac declined to disclose the exact amount of buyout option, plus dealers who will opt for this must agree not to reveal the details in public.
+The buyout amount isn't official, though, and was given to Automotive News by undisclosed sources.
+The publication said that Cadillac declined to disclose the exact details of the buyout option, plus dealers who will opt for this must agree not to reveal the details in public.

 Automotive News also reported that dealer lawyers and consultants said that Cadillac dealerships who opt for the buyout can still sell Cadillacs through 2021, and have access to the company's used-vehicle auction up until the end of 2024.
 These dealers have until November 30 to come up with a decision.